-Red Sea insecurity has rerouted significant volumes of global trade around the Cape of Good Hope, shifting both demand and opportunity toward Southern Africa’s waters.
-The region can convert this diversion into a durable preference by offering an exportable public good in the form of assurance.
-This means delivering safe, predictable, and increasingly low‑carbon passage that insurers can price and operators can plan around.
+Against this backdrop, the Cape of Good Hope is not merely an alternate passage but a critical safety valve for global trade.
+Southern Africa can convert this demand into long-term preference by offering an exportable public good in the form of assurance: safe, predictable, and increasingly low-carbon transit that insurers can price and operators can plan around, even during periods of geopolitical disruption.

 Erika van der Merwe